hms-networks/IgnitionEwonConnector/readme.md

 1. Open eCatcher and login.
 2. On the left hand menu bar click `Account`.
 3. Once in the account properties click `Reports` near the top of the page.
-4. From here you will be able to download the current or past montly connection log reports.
+4. From here you will be able to download the current or past monthly connection log reports.

 ### If Ignition is not running will my data still be logged?